vvvv/The-Gray-Book/reference/hde/debugging.md

 Use the advanced `Write` and `WriteLine` nodes from the `System.Console` category to write debug infos to the Log.

+Pressing the <kbd>Backspace</kbd> key with the Console focused clears it.

 ## Warnings and Errors

 *Image:A node showing an error*